cmgiven/justgrimes/api.md

 ### /api/rate/:rating

-Submit a rating of @justgrimes. `rating` must be a whole number between 1 and 5.
+Submit a rating of @justgrimes. `rating` must be a whole number between 1 and 5 (both numerals and spelled-out English numbers are accepted).

 Status Code | Description
 ----------- | -----------